pmem/llpl/README.md

 In the meantime, we would love to hear your comments and suggestions via the contacts listed below.

 ## Contacts ##
-For more information on this library, contact Lei Fan (lei.t.fan@intel.com), Steve Dohrmann (steve.dohrmann@intel.com), or Olasoji Denloye (olasoji.denloye@intel.com).
+For more information on this library, contact Olasoji Denloye (olasoji.denloye@intel.com) or Steve Dohrmann (steve.dohrmann@intel.com).